WebDevStudios/constant-contact-forms/readme.txt

 4. Basic Form

 == Changelog ==

+= 1.2.2 =
+* Fixed: Conflicts with other plugins using the Constant Contact PHP SDK.
+* Fixed: Added honeypot-style spam prevention on forms.
+* Fixed: Removed anonymous function usage in widget to prevent potential errors.
+* Fixed: Hardened up helper function in cases where internal function does not exist.
+* Fixed: Issues with multiple custom textareas and the Constant Contact API.
+See the "Learn more" link/modal for some more information.
+* Added: Potential admin notice requesting users to review plugin if they have not already.

 = 1.2.1 =
 * Fixed: Re-show sections of "Publish" metabox incorrectly hidden for post types outside Constant Contact Forms.